deorst/InfiniteRotarySlider/README.md

-# `InfiniteRotarySpinner` - UI component for using in JUCE projects.
+# `InfiniteRotarySlider` - UI component for using in JUCE projects.

 ## Demo